 When you activate the plugin, it will take you to the setup page.
-You will see the welcome screen.
-Just click on “Let’s go”.
+You will see the Welcome to WooCommerce screen.

 The first page of the setup wizard is the store information.
 On this page, you will have to fill up information regarding the store.